Speaking Up support scheme

 - a range of practical support through group sessions.

-This support will be delivered online, via virtual platforms such as MS Teams or Zoom, by specialists in wellbeing and coaching support.
+This support will be delivered online, via virtual platforms such as Microsoft Teams or Zoom, by specialists in wellbeing and coaching support.

 We welcome applications from all NHS workers, past or current, who meet the eligibility criteria, including workers at all band levels and of all professional clinical and non-clinical backgrounds.

-We are now taking applications for the 2022/23 Speaking Up support scheme.
-The closing date for applications is 19 August 2022.
+We are now taking applications for the 2023/24 Speaking Up Support Scheme.
+The closing date for applications is 30 June 2023.

 Please read the scheme guidance and frequently asked questions before you make your application.

-If you have difficulties with completing the form please email us.
+If you have difficulties with completing the form, please email the team.

 - Has been through formal processes of raising concerns in the NHS and suffered significant adverse impact as a result.